-The air system development for the OP Engine includes designing air handling components and liner geometry.
+The air system development for the two-stroke OP Engine includes designing air handling components and liner geometry.
 The air system of the multi-cylinder engine is developed by a coupling of 1-D models using GT-POWER and 3-D scavenging CFD model using CONVERGE2.2.
-Essential components of the OP Engine that are designed through analysis as part of air system development are follows:
+Essential components of the two-stroke OP Engine that are designed through analysis as part of air system development are follows:

 - 1. Super charger: This is used for controlling mass flow to be delivered to each cylinder and hence, trapped air-fuel ratio. - 2.
 Super charger drive: This is designed for optimizing the pumping requirement for a given load-speed condition.
 For operating at peak efficiency at multiple load-speed conditions, the super charger may include a 2-speed drive. - 3.
-Compressor: This is needed to find most appropriate compressor size in order to operate at maximum efficiency range. - 4.
+Compressor: This is needed to find most appropriate compressor size in order for it to operate at maximum efficiency range. - 4.
 Fixed geometry turbine: This is designed for most efficient pumping and the ability to deliver back pressure and mass flow rate. - 5.
 Liner and port geometry: Both intake and exhaust port heights are designed based on the requirement of scavenging time area and blow-down time area for a given compression-ratio and expansion ratio.
-Port inclination is also designed in order to achieve required trapped swirl motion that comes out from simulation of open-cycle.
+Port inclination is also designed to achieve required trapped swirl motion that is determined from opencycle simulation.

-Scavenging simulations for the multi-cylinder is carried out by imposing inflow boundary conditions at a location inside an intake manifold pipe just before the air cooler and outflow boundary conditions at the exhaust-turbo inlet.
-In case of model correlation to experiments, these locations have high speed pressure sensors that provide transient pressure measurement.
+Scavenging simulations for the multi-cylinder are carried out by imposing inflow boundary conditions at a location inside an intake manifold pipe just before the air cooler and outflow boundary conditions at the exhaust-turbo inlet.
+For cases used for model correlation to experiments, these locations have high speed pressure sensors that provide transient pressure measurement.
 In case of model predictions, these boundary conditions are provided by the 1-D model which is solved in GT-POWER.